softprops/termsize/README.md

 ## install

-add the following to your `Cargo.toml` file
+run `cargo add termsize` in your terminal or add the following to your `Cargo.toml` file

 ```toml
 [dependencies]